 Due to its high altitude, the weather of Shimla remains pleasant throughout the year.
 The months of January and February are truly the months of white.
 It can snow here anytime and temperatures drop to freezing levels.
 Mountains all around get buried under a thick sheet of snow.
 This is not really a good time to visit if you are not too fond of cold weather.
 Snow starts to melt and is mostly all gone by March.
 In lower areas, it vanishes even earlier than that actually.

 Spring arrives towards the end of March and the next three months of April, May, and June are considered to be the best time to visit Shimla.
-Weather is pleasant at this time with clear skies and sunny days.
+The weather is pleasant at this time with clear skies and sunny days.
 In fact, it can even get a bit hot here in May and June; and you won’t even feel like you are in a hill station.

 July and August are the months of Monsoon and the time of green.
 The mountains and the valleys all around hideaway behind drapes of green grass at this time.
 But it is also the time when rains can really spoil your trip and wreak havoc.
 Landslides caused by incessant rains are not a sight too uncommon here at this time.

-Monsoon recedes by late August and the following month of September is one of the best months to visit Shimla.
+Monsoon recedes by late August.
+The following month of September is one of the best months to visit Shimla.
 Rains will all be gone but there will still be plenty of green left behind.
 October is the time of autumn and all that was green now turns into a golden Orange.
 November and December are considered to be a bad time because the weather at this time will be very cold.
 The scenery will be all dull and dry and there won’t even be any snow around.

 Temperature of Shimla

-Below is a month by month breakdown of how the temperature in Shimla trends.
+Below is a month-by-month breakdown of how the temperature in Shimla trends.

 Shimla in January